n8aman/7.SQL/README.md

 SELECT COUNT(*) FROM employees WHERE YEAR(hire_date) = 2023;
 SELECT department_id, COUNT(*) FROM employees GROUP BY department_id;
 SELECT department_id, SUM(salary) FROM employees GROUP BY department_id;
+UPDATE departments SET name = 'Research' WHERE department_id = 3;
+DELETE FROM employees WHERE salary < 25000;